Veterans & Servicemembers- Educational Benefits

 Policies Related to Recruiting & Providing Services for Veterans

 ONU will not provide any commission, bonus, or other incentive payment based in any part, directly or indirectly, upon success in securing enrollments or the award of financial aid, to any person or entity who is engaged in any student recruitment or admission activity, or in making decisions regarding the award of Title IV, HEA program funds.
-This restriction does not apply to the recruitment of foreign students residing n foreign countries who are not eligible to receive Federal student assistance.
-ONU will refrain from high-pressure recruiting tactics for purposes of securing Service member enrollments.
+This restriction does not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive Federal student assistance.
+ONU will refrain from high-pressure recruiting tactics for purposes of securing service member enrollments.
 Examples of high pressure recruiting tactics would include making multiple unsolicited contacts (3 or more), including contacts by phone, email, or in-person, or engage in same-day recruitment and registration.

 • Notification of military service.
 The student (or an appropriate officer of the armed forces or official of the Department of Defense) must give oral or written notice of such service to the school as far in advance as is reasonable under the circumstances.
-The notice does not have to indicate whether the student intends to return to the school and may not subject to any rule of timeliness.
+The notice does not have to indicate whether the student intends to return to the school and may not be subject to any rule of timeliness.
 (Timeliness must be determined by the facts in each case.)
-Alternatively, at the time of readmission, the student may submit an attestation of military service that necessitated his absence from school.
+Alternatively, at the time of readmission, the student may submit an attestation of military service that necessitated his/her absence from school.
 No notice is required if precluded by military necessity, such as service in operations that are classified or would be compromised by such notice.

-• The school will admit the student with the same academic status, which means to the same program to which the student was last admitted or, if that exact program is no longer offered, the program that is most similar to that program, unless she chooses a different program;
+• The school will admit the student with the same academic status, which means to the same program to which the student was last admitted or, if that exact program is no longer offered, the program that is most similar to that program, unless he/she chooses a different program;

 • at the same enrollment status, unless the student wants to enroll at a different enrollment status;